If you build it, they will come. Find a core group and build around a few die-hards.

 Work to change the culture of your school.
 Try to get Knowledge Bowl on the school’s competition radar.

-Take pictures at practices and meets; post them on social media or a visible space in your building or classroom.
+Take pictures at practices and meets; post them on social media.

 Maintain a predictable and reliable practice schedule.